TIBETAN SPIRIT TRAVELS

 Arrive in Paro.
 Drive to Thimphu (Lunch/Dinner).

 All participants should arrange for their own international flight that arrives in Paro, Bhutan (Airport code: PBH).
 This will also be your departure airport on November 13.
 We will be transferred as a group to our hotel in Thimphu, the capital of Bhutan, which will take about 90 minutes by road.
 We will take it easy this first day in Thimphu so that everyone can properly acclimate to the elevation (elevation 2320m/7656’).
 As we will be arriving on different flights throughout this day, the day will be spent as you wish.
-I will be arriving from Delhi at 3:40 pm flight and so probably won’t make it to Thimphu until early evening.
 The group will convene for dinner in the hotel.
 We will get a chance for introductions and an overview of the trip.
 After dinner, we will get an early night’s rest as the next day will start early!